anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-04-boomi-observability/2021-05-04-boomi-observability.markdown.md

 #### Boomi API Processes and Boomi JMS Processes

 In the context of Datadog, the Boomi API processes do not require any change, they will be automatically detected by Datadog and instrumentation will be required only to get advanced metadata (see next section).
-The operation name for instance /ws/rest/apm/test/MQ/ and the HTTP method will help us identifying the API process.
+The operation name (for instance /ws/rest/apm/test/MQ/) and the HTTP method will help us to identify the API process executed.

 #### Boomi Scheduled Processes

 The Boomi Scheduled processes will also be detected by Datadog due to the configuration in Boomi AtomSphere.

-But the name of the process and other details wont be avaiable, this an instrumentation of the process will be required.
-The use of [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm) will minimize the changes:
+But the name of the process and other details won't be available.
+An manual instrumentation of the process will be required to get this details: the use of [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm) will minimize the changes:

 The updated process will looks like the following: